 Help, I am craving sweet things!

 This is not unusual.
 Your blood sugar levels are settling down, and at the times when you may have reached for a bottle (when you are hungry, lonely, angry, bored or tired), you are psychologically primed to put something in your mouth.
 So have something healthier at hand, but also don’t worry too much if you end up eating some chocolate.
 It is still better for you, and once you have got the alcohol out of your system, dealing with the chocolate is easier.
-Our free e-booklet on cravings has lots of great advice.

 You can now purchase our first ebook How to go dry this January (and make it stick): Cut down, stop for a bit, quit or stick on Amazon for only £3.99!
 All the funds from these sales go straight back into making Club Soda better for its growing community.